Preserve Everyday Tableware Is Designed for Consumers to Keep

 PROMOTING REUSE

 The task to design a series of tableware that told its user to hold onto it fell upon the shoulders of Evo Design’s Aaron Szymanski.
 “One benefit we had with Preserve is that we had the luxury of finding that form,” says Szymanski of the extended development period that Preserve dedicated to the project.
-“We were able to find a shape that was less manufactured-looking, organic,
+“We were able to find a shape that was less manufactured-looking, organic,softer, and approachable.”

-softer, and approachable.”
 To give a tactile cue that these plates should get extra attention, Szymanski created a lip that lowers down from the rim, giving users a special place for their hands to land on the pieces.
-“It makes the piece a bit more attentive and useable, so you’ll want to hold it for more than
+“It makes the piece a bit more attentive and useable, so you’ll want to hold it for more thana few seconds.”

 LIFECYCLING HINTS